LT-Intro-To-AI-SY2425/a1-intro-to-python-RealDevan/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+It is weird because it is new to me as a java/javascript native.
+But, I like the simplicity of python.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+The main difference between python and java is the lack of initialization in python but they share a lot of the common characteristics of a coding language such as conditionals and variables.

 3. What are some things that you learned through this assignment?
+I learned how python uses indents as a way to tell if code is within a loop or conditional.